 So how else can we help out our dudes?
 I got a big wake-up call when reading Daring Greatly by Brene Brown.
 I can't remember it word-for-word, but what I took from it was this powerful image from Wizard of Oz.
 When our men finally pull back the curtain and do open up, don't just hop in there with your opinions, criticisms, or judgments.
 I've heard it from numerous men in my world.
 Their vulnerability means giving up a lot of power.
 It's an honest to God piece of who they are and they don't want to have it thrown back at them.
 I remembered my "NO" moment when I asked my husband about vulnerability and what that means to him.
 Was I inadvertently shaming my man when he finally opened up like I asked him to?
 Huh.
 Pinning that one on the board for further reflection on my part.
 The last thing I would ever want to do is invite my man to share more of himself just to come down hard on him.
 I watch my reactions more carefully now and don't make a big deal of things when he shows up.
 I validate and try to better understand where he's coming from.
 It's helpful for both of us.

 The author of Mating in Captivity, Esther Perel (video here), also had some interesting insights.
 GOOD LORD I LOVE BEING A THERAPIST.
 We read the most fascinating things.
 When our men get such few forms of emotional expression in our society, the outlet of sexual expression can be a big one.
-Particularly as a female, my focus has been more on empowering women rather than men when it comes to sex.
+Particularly as a female, my focus has been more on empowering women rather than men when it comes to sex for a plethora of obvious reasons.
 Sexual expression is a nonverbal avenue to show up, be vulnerable, and intimate with their partner.
 It's also why therapists explore underlying emotional disruptions when sexual dysfunction occurs.
 A lot of psychological baggage can manifest down under.
 Expectations abound and so do all of the pressures that come with performing.
 I hesitate to leave things there because sex is such a huge topic for all genders, but for the sake of focus here, vulnerability can show up massively in the bedroom and everyone's trying to figure out how to navigate that.
 The bedroom is a great place to create security and safety of expression.
-Stroke that vulnerable ego (or whatever) and ask for what you want too.
+When called for, stroke that vulnerable ego (or whatever) and don't hesitate to verbalize what you want too.
 Intimacy is intimacy.